mapbender/mapbender-documentation/en/book/templates.rst

 Now your template should show up in the list.

 How to change your design?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You have to edit the following files, if want to change the design

 * twig - changes in the structure (like - delete a component like sidebar), refer to a logo
-* demo_theme.css - changes in the structure - position and size of content or footer
 * demo_fullscreen.css - changes of color, icons, fonts

-Notice:
-In demo_fullscreen.css the beginning of the file is concerned for browser specific css.
-Do not edit this part.
-The part you can edit starts at row 430.

 How to change the logo?